 If the ease and speed of checking out is a friction point for your customers, it might be worth implementing one of the express flows above.
 We’d also advise considering:

 Making the payment process seamless could give you the edge over the competition and may eventually become expected across all industries.
 The growing number of express flow options coming to market, either as a payment method or a third party offering, also reflects this trend.

 If you decide to move forward with implementing an express flow, there are a couple of points to consider on the practical side, like:

 Where you decide to add an express payment method or checkout button can have some consequences.
 Placing an express flow button on a product page could increase purchases but negatively impact ATV.
 Adding several buttons to your product pages could also detract from the brand experience.

 Every business values different strategies and metrics, so it’s crucial for you to monitor the effects of express flow and adjust where necessary.

 Besides how the checkout looks and performs, there are some complications to watch out for behind the scenes, like:

 With Adyen, you can offer the express payment method that best suits your business.
-If you want to provide a more straightforward checkout process while benefiting from high authorization rates and lower transaction fees through Adyen Acquiring and advanced risk management products, talk to our sales team.
+If you want to provide a more straightforward checkout process while benefiting from high authorisation rates and lower transaction fees through Adyen Acquiring and advanced risk management products, talk to our sales team.